JuliaIO/BSDiff.jl/README.md

 ## API

-The public API for the `BSDiff` package consists of the following two functions:
+The public API for the `BSDiff` package consists of the following functions:

 <!-- BEGIN: copied from inline doc strings -->